Georgia Tech vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Hokies have been underdogs by 4 points or more two times this season and covered the spread once.

-- Virginia Tech's games this season have gone over the total in two out of seven opportunities (28.6%).
+- Virginia Tech's games this year have eclipsed the over/under two times in seven opportunities (28.6%).

-- Virginia Tech is 1-2 against the spread and 1-2 overall in games when it puts up more than 28.9 points.
+- Virginia Tech is 1-2 against the spread and 1-2 overall when the team records more than 28.9 points.

 - The Hokies rack up 89 fewer yards per game (329.7) than the Yellow Jackets give up (418.7).